jupyter/nbconvert/docs/source/architecture.rst

 --------------

 A *Postprocessor* is something that runs after everything is exported and written to the filesystem.
-The only postprocessor in nbconvert at this point is the `ServePostProcessor`, which is used for serving `reveal.js`_ HTML slideshows.
+The only postprocessor in nbconvert at this point is the ``nbconvert.postprocessors.serve.ServePostProcessor``, which is used for serving `reveal.js`_ HTML slideshows.

 .. links: